KPRoche/quantum-raspberry-tie/README.md

 ## New command line parameters (can be stacked with spaces between them) ##
 +    *-e*
           will launch and force use of the SenseHat emulator even if the SenseHat hardware is present
++    *-dual*
+          will launch an instance of the SenseHat emulator in addition to using the hardware (if it is present) Orientation of the physical display will respond to motion of the Raspberry pi
 +    *-b:backendname*
           will attempt to use the IBM Q Experience backend *backendname* instead of the simulator.
           If you use a non-simulator backend, the code will execute only once instead of looping.